saveourtool/diktat/README.md

 ## How to build the project
 As Java/Kotlin community has a holywar about usage of Gradle vs Maven - we supported both.
 So you can:

 a) Use Maven:
 `mvn clean install`

+This will also install git hooks into your local .git directory.
+The hooks will restrict commit messages and branch naming.

 b) Use Gradle:
 `gradle build`

+To install git hooks using gradle run `gradle installGitHooks`.

 ## Which rules does diKTat supports now and how they can be configured.
 |Rule name|Description|